mike99mac/minimy-mike99mac/hardware/README.md

 - Since the sander is out, sand the faces of all other panels.
 - Glue both sides with a strap clamp.

-## Prepare for assembly
-Final assembly of the carcase can take place when you have:
-- Six panels cut from the two CNC jobs
-- Two sides and internal dividers cut on the table saw
-- Two sides assembled and cut with CNC jobs

 ## Glue carcase
 To perform the final assembly of all wood pieces, perform the following tasks:
 - [Glue center](#glue-center-of-carcase)